1 About this GDPR policy

-While Immunologix does not technically need a DPO because all operations reside within the United States, the role is assigned to ensure proper handling of private data of EU citizens and residents.
+While Immunologix does not technically need a DPO because all operations reside within the state of Florida, USA, the role is assigned to ensure proper handling of private data of citizens and residents of the EU and other locations (see Appendices).
 The DPO is identified in the Immunologix Laboratories Organization Chart under the Critical Roles section.

 The Data Controller and Data Processor must ensure that the DPO is involved and informed of any issues that relate to the protection of personal data.
 The DPO must report to the highest levels of management in the organization and is bound by confidentiality.
 The DPO has six main tasks:

 - Receive comments and questions from Data Subjects regarding the processing of their personal data